jafl/jx_application_framework/programs/README.md

 ### Which window manager do you recommend using?

 All programs that are written with the **JX** Application Framework will work with any window manager, except for the bugs mentioned below.
-We at New Planet Software prefer [fvwm2](http://www.fvwm.org/) because it supports icons for iconfied windows.
+I prefer [fvwm2](http://www.fvwm.org/) because it supports icons for iconfied windows.
 This allows Drag-and-Drop onto iconfied windows as well as visible ones.

 Many people consider fvwm2 to be too raw, however.
 A good alternative is Openbox, when configured to run gnome-panel at startup.
 To do this, create `~/.config/openbox/autostart.sh` with the following content: